vidyasharma17/vidyasharma17/README.md

 🚀 Product Manager & Tech Enthusiast

-As a Data-driven product management professional, I thrive on turning ideas into tangible solutions.
-My journey involves navigating the realms of Python, R, AI/ML, HTML/CSS, SQL, and beyond.
+As a seasoned Product Manager in the dynamic world of tech, I'm passionate about shaping the future of technology through innovation.
+My journey involves turning ideas into tangible solutions, navigating the realms of Python, R, AI/ML, HTML/CSS, SQL, and the artistry of data visualization

 👩‍💻 What I Love to Do: